-Whether you’re a yoga bunny or a running fanatic (or you love a bit of both) it’s important to have the best sportswear that will accommodate your workout needs.
+Whether you’re a yoga bunny or a running fanatic (or you love a bit of both) it’s important to have the best workout clothes that will accommodate your workout needs.

-The sign of a good activewear brand is one that offers something for everyone—whether you prefer high intense workouts or slower, less physically-demanding sessions.
+The sign of a good activewear brand is one that offers something for everyone—whether you prefer high intensity workouts or slower, less physically-demanding sessions.
 Gym clothes are designed to make working out a more comfortable and pleasant experience—whatever the activity.

-It’s worth pointing out that Nike prices are also mid-range compared to other retailers and is a cheaper alternative to premium brands like Sweaty Betty and Lululemon.
-Most Nike gym leggings, for example, usually range between £30-£50 - whereas Sweaty Betty and Lululemon ones typically start at around the £70 mark.
+It’s worth pointing out that Nike prices are also mid-range compared to other retailers and is a cheaper alternative to premium brands, like Sweaty Betty and Lululemon.
+Nike gym leggings, for example, usually start from $40 / £35, whereas Girlfriend Collective leggings retail around $68 / £65 and Sweaty Betty and Lululemon typically start at around $85 / £70.

 What makes Nike the best workout clothes brand?

 Nike has been designing clothes since the 1960s - so they have 50 years of experience under their belt in the sportswear department.
 And, in all honesty, it really shows in terms of the products, which stand out for three key reasons: exceptional high quality, their technical features and their impeccable design.

 Nike pays a lot of attention to the technical features in their clothes in order to help an individual’s performance.

 Numerous pieces in Nike’s collection are made with Nike Dri-FIT technology - a microfiber, polyester fabric that moves sweat away from the body and to the fabric surface, where it evaporates.
 The result?
 Athletes are kept dry and comfortable.